Martin Olav Sabo Symposium: Building the Society We Want, How Will We Get There?

 Since 2007, Smith has been president of Growth and Justice, a nonpartisan policy research and advocacy organization focused on achieving a more inclusive prosperity for Minnesota, and supporting investments and policies that foster both business growth and economic justice.
 Smith’s career includes 30 years as a journalist for the Star Tribune and the Pioneer Press, where he developed a solid reputation reporting and writing about state, local, and federal government and politics.

-This Symposium is co-sponsored by the League of Women Voters Minnesota.
+This Symposium was co-sponsored by the League of Women Voters Minnesota.

 Martin Olav Sabo Symposium: Making Change Happen